NuHepMC/Spec/README.md

 #### G.R.5 Vertex Status Metadata

-The NuHepMC `HepMC3::GenRunInfo` instance must contain a `HepMC3::VectorIntAttribute` named "NuHepMC.VertexStatusIDs" listing all possible output vertex statuses as integers.
+The NuHepMC `HepMC3::GenRunInfo` instance must contain a `HepMC3::VectorIntAttribute` named "NuHepMC.VertexStatusIDs" declaring any generator-dependent status codes used.
+Including the standard HepMC3 codes in this list is optional, but they must not be reused to mean something different than in the HepMC3 specification.

-For each valid vertex status, the `HepMC3::GenRunInfo` instance must also contain two other attributes giving a name and description of each:
+For each declared vertex status, the `HepMC3::GenRunInfo` instance must also contain two other attributes giving a name and description of each:

 * type: `HepMC3::StringAttribute`, name: "NuHepMC.VertexStatusInfo\[\<ID\>\].Name"
 * type: `HepMC3::StringAttribute`, name: "NuHepMC.VertexStatusInfo\[\<ID\>\].Description"

-where \<ID\> enumerates all process IDs present in "NuHepMC.VertexStatusIDs". _c.f._ [V.R.1](#vr1-vertex-status-codes) for more details.
+where \<ID\> enumerates all status codes present in "NuHepMC.VertexStatusIDs". _c.f._ [V.R.1](#vr1-vertex-status-codes) for more details.

 #### G.R.6 Particle Status Metadata

-The NuHepMC `HepMC3::GenRunInfo` instance must contain a `HepMC3::VectorIntAttribute` named "NuHepMC.ParticleStatusIDs" listing all possible output particle statuses as integers.
+The NuHepMC `HepMC3::GenRunInfo` instance must contain a `HepMC3::VectorIntAttribute` named "NuHepMC.ParticleStatusIDs" declaring any generator-dependent status codes used.
+Including the standard HepMC3 codes in this list is optional, but they must not be reused to mean something different than in the HepMC3 specification.

 For each valid particle status, the `HepMC3::GenRunInfo` instance must also contain two other attributes giving a name and description of each:

 * type: `HepMC3::StringAttribute`, name: "NuHepMC.ParticleStatusInfo\[\<ID\>\].Name"
 * type: `HepMC3::StringAttribute`, name: "NuHepMC.ParticleStatusInfo\[\<ID\>\].Description"

-where \<ID\> enumerates all process IDs present in "NuHepMC.VertexStatusIDs". _c.f._ [P.R.1](#pr1-particle-status-codes) for more details.
+where \<ID\> enumerates all status codes present in "NuHepMC.ParticleStatusIDs". _c.f._ [P.R.1](#pr1-particle-status-codes) for more details.

 #### G.R.7 Event Weights